BrandonBernstein/Project-4-Parralel-Computing/README.md

 You are tasked with placing $N = 12 × 100 + 13 × 1000 = 14,200$ particles in a 2D box of dimensions $50 × 50$.
 The box is divided into $5 × 5$ sub-boxes.
 Each sub-box contains either $1000$ particles (13 sub-boxes) or $100$ particles (12 sub-boxes), generated randomly within each sub-box.

-The particles interact through the Lennard-Jones potential truncated at a cutoff radius $r_c = 10$ where $r_{ij}$ represents the distance between two particles.
+The particles interact through the Lennard-Jones potential truncated at a cutoff radius $r_c = 10$.
 The potential between two particles $i$ and $j$ is given by:

 $$
 V_{ij} =